Table of content

 Ok, let’s be honest here for a minute: many automated bots are resold in the sneaker business.
-You’ll have to pay quite a money to the resellers as it’s a pure chance that you’ll find bots to buy for their retail price.
+You’ll have to pay quite a bit to the resellers, as it’s a pure chance that you’ll find bots to buy for their retail price.
 See, sneaker bots are released in a limited number of copies for purchase at retail.
-When sold out, sneakerheads can get this essential only through the resellers.
+When sold out, sneakerheads can get this essential only through resellers.

-So if you want to catch a bot for its retail price, be sure to check your Twitter often as most bot makers announce their releases via this platform.
-In fact, there are even private groups that specialize in helping paying customers to catch those bots when dropped.
-Yup, even the secondary market has a thriving demand in this business!
+So if you want to catch a bot for its retail price, be sure to check social media often as most bot makers announce their releases via this platform.
+In fact, there are even private groups that specialize in helping paying customers catch those bots when dropped.
+Yup, even the secondary market has a thriving demand for this business!

 Unfortunately, it looks like there is no definite answer to this question.
 You see, it all depends on what you’re trying to cook.
 If you’re after a few different brands, All in One Bot or SoleSlayer might be the right choice for you.
 You can use both of them on several different brands and websites such as Shopify, Frenzy, Nike, Adidas, and Supreme.